A Survey on Deep Hashing Methods: Deep Supervised Hashing

-where $\bm{w}_i,\bm{b}_i$ and $\bm{h}_i$ is the output of the first three fully connected layers and the last term is the classification cross-entropy loss.
-It's noticed that the second term is called pairwise correlation loss.
-PCDH also guides the similarity of deep features, which avoids overfitting compared with DSH.
-And the classification loss provides semantic supervision, which helps the model achieving competitive performance.
-Besides, PCDH proposes a pairwise construction module named Pairwise Hard, which samples positive pairs with the maximum distance between deep features and negative pairs with the distance smaller than the threshold randomly.
-It is evident that Pairwise Hard chooses the pairs with the large loss for effective hash code learning.
+{where $\bm{z}_i,\bm{h}_i$ and $\bm{b}_i$ denote the outputs of the first three fully connected layers.
+The last term is the classification cross-entropy loss\footnote{In our survey, $\{ \lambda_1, \lambda_2, \lambda_3, \cdots \} $ always denote the balance coefficients. }.
+Note that the second term is called pairwise correlation loss, which guides the similarity learning of deep features to avoid overfitting.} The classification loss provides semantic supervision, which helps the model achieve competitive performance.
+Besides, PCDH proposes a pairwise construction module named Pairwise Hard, which samples positive pairs with the maximum distance between deep features and negative pairs with the distances smaller than the threshold randomly.
+It is evident that Pairwise Hard chooses the hard pairs with the large loss for effective hash code learning.

-\emph{Supervised Deep Hashing \cite{erin2015deep}}. utilizes the fully-connected neural network for deep hashing and has a similar loss function except for a term that enforces a relaxed orthogonality constraint on all projection matrices (i.e., weight matrices in a neural network) for the property of fully-connected layers.
-Bit balance regularization is also included which will be introduced below.
+\emph{Supervised Deep Hashing} (SDH) \cite{erin2015deep}.
+SDH utilizes the fully-connected neural network for deep hashing and has a similar loss function except for a term that enforces a relaxed orthogonality constraint on all projection matrices (i.e., weight matrices in a neural network) for the property of fully-connected layers.
+Bit balance regularization is also included which will be introduced in Eq. \ref{eq:8}.